rebelsky/csc321-jekyll/_dev/_handouts/teaching.md

 -------

 At the same time that you learn and I try to help you learn, Grinnell and the larger community expect me to assign a grade to your work in the class.
-I base grades on a number of components, but primarily on *assignments*, *examinations*, and *involvement in classroom discussions*.
+In CSC 321, I base grades primarily on your on *assignments*, *reading journals*, and *involvement in classroom discussions*.

 Because I understand that not everyone gets everything right the first time, I will occasionally allow you to *substitute* an extra